dbushell/dbushell-2k20/src/data/blog/2020/2020-08-05-a-new-dbushell-com.md

 My primary goals for this design were to:

-* Find a new haromony between all my past designs
+* Find a new harmony between my past designs
 * Keep the colourful brand but return to a more minimal style
 * Lose the framed layout and allow whitespace to flow
 * **Do it all in four days**